 As mentioned above, lactose intolerance is a digestive issue.
 When the body is not producing enough enzyme lactate, which is needed to break down lactose, lactose (in its large form) passes through the large intestine and ferments into acids and gases.
 The symptoms of a lactose intolerance can range from mild to severe and include:

 If you believe your baby may be experiencing a milk allergy or is intolerant to lactose, do not wait to speak to her pediatrician.
-A simple blood test or breath test can be given to determine whether or not your child is suffering from either of
+A simple blood test or breath test can be given to determine whether or not your child is suffering from either of these.

 Comments will be approved before showing up.